-During the Financial Year, no resolution was approved by postal ballot mechanism.
-No special resolution is proposed to be conducted through Postal Ballot as on the date of this Report.
+No Resolution was passed by the Company during the Financial year through Postal Ballot.
+No Special Resolution is proposed to be conducted through Postal Ballot as on the date of this Report.

-MD / CFO CERTIFICATION
+MD / CFO Certification

-A compliance certificate in accordance with requirement of Regulation 17(8) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, was provided to the Board of Directors in the prescribed format for the Financial Year 2019-2020, which was reviewed by the Audit Committee and taken on record by the Board.
+A compliance certificate in accordance with Regulation 17(8) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 was provided to the Board of Directors in the prescribed format for the Financial Year 2019-20, which was reviewed by the Audit Committee and taken on record by the Board.

-ADOPTION OF DISCRETIONARY REQUIREMENTS
+ADOPTION OF DISCRETIONARY REQUIREMENT